-After living in Los Angeles for 26 years, I finally got to try the famous Phillipe’s restaurant in Downtown.
-This restaurant has been around for ages and has been featured on more than one cooking show as the best original french dip sandwich.
-They serve lamb, beef or turkey french dip sandwiches that can be double dipped (yes double dipped!) in a savory au jus.
-The lines can go out the doors, especially during lunch hour, but it’s all worth the wait.
-I can always go for a tasty french dip sandwich but since I can’t always go to Phillipe’s, I decided to make my own at home.
-It may not be the original french dip sandwich but this recipe sure delivers!
+After living in Los Angeles for 26 years, I finally got to try the famous Phillipe's restaurant in Downtown.
+This restaurant has been around for ages and has been named the best original french dip sandwich.
+They serve lamb, beef or turkey french dip sandwiches that can be double dipped in a savory au jus.
+The lines can go out the door but it's all worth the wait.
+I can always go for a tasty roast beef French dip sandwich but since I can't always go to Phillipe's, I decided to make my own at home.
+It may not be the original French dip sandwich but this recipe sure delivers!

 - salt and pepper

 - 2 tablespoon creamed horseradish

 - 2 tablespoon butter